Hello everyone! Welcome everyone to continue to pay attention! In this issue, I will share with you 21 Inspirational Books for Women in Their 20s.

 The Midnight Library: A Novel by Matt Haig

 The next book is 'the midnight library' by Matt Haig.
 This is a fictitious book that Matt Haig has written it is a story of Nora who is not really happy with her life and trigger warning she tries to commit suicide because she doesn't want to live this life anymore because it is horrible but she ends up in this midnight library where it is always 12 a.m.

-The twist is that the library that she is in has all the books of her own life like all those books are of what would happen if Nora made a different choice what would happen if she did this so you picked that book and you read what your life would be like you pick the other book and you read about the other choice that you make there are hundreds and thousands of books like these and Nora can just pick one up and read what her life would be like if she made a completely different choice one
+The twist is that the library that she is in has all the books about her own life like all those books are about what would happen if Nora made a different choice what would happen if she did this so you picked that book and you read what your life would be like you pick the other book and you read about the other choice that you make there are hundreds and thousands of books like these and Nora can just pick one up and read what her life would be like if she made a completely different choice one

-I love this concept it is extremely simple very very simple but i have never read it like before it is new to me maybe there are other books like this but it is new to me and I love it two if you have read matt's books before honestly the writing in the fiction book isn't as good as his writing in non-fiction books like notes on the nervous planet is like my most favorite book ever and I'm so crazy about it basically because of the writing style in this book isn't as crazy it is extremely simple it is like, it is just like a story but there is so much to learn from this simple and there is so much to learn from Nora story and what she learns after reading all these different books.
+I love this concept it is extremely simple very very simple but I have never read it like before it is new to me maybe there are other books like this but it is new to me and I love it two if you have read matt's books before honestly the writing in the fiction book isn't as good as his writing in non-fiction books like notes on the nervous planet is like my most favorite book ever and I'm so crazy about it basically because of the writing style in this book isn't as crazy it is extremely simple it is like, it is just like a story but there is so much to learn from this simple and there is so much to learn from Nora story and what she learns after reading all these different books.

-It is very very inspiring it is very motivating and you learn a lot from it I know for a fact that teenage is a very very difficult period and in that time like we think that this is the end of the world something happens and we're like it's the end of the world and nothing will ever be good again and I completely understand that like I don't know I can't tell you how much I understand that but reading this book may give you a little more perspective.
+It is very very inspiring it is very motivating and you learn a lot from it I know for a fact that teenager is a very very difficult period and in that time we think that this is the end of the world something happens and we're like it's the end of the world and nothing will ever be good again and I completely understand that like I don't know I can't tell you how much I understand that but reading this book may give you a little more perspective.